 Additionally, checks on approved comments will take place when an article is viewed on the front-side.
 If you encounter slowness when displaying articles with comments, consider disabling spam blocklists by removing the blocklist address(es).

 You can enter a list of domain names here, separated by commas.
-Potential blocklists can be found via dmoz, but please note that it is your responsibility to ensure blocklists are fit for purpose.
+Please note that it is your responsibility to ensure blocklists are fit for purpose.

 Custom fields preferences